 In short, arriving late to the airport after you learn of your flight delay is not advisable, irrespective of the expected length of the delay.

-While it may be tempting to get to the airport later once a delay has been announced, it's important to note that these delays, although predicted, delays are subject to change based on a variety of factors such as weather conditions, maintenance updates and airport congestion.
+While it may be tempting to get to the airport later once a delay has been announced, it's important to note that these delays, although predicted, are subject to change based on a variety of factors such as weather conditions, maintenance updates and airport congestion.
 So, arriving late could cause you to miss your flight if the delay is shortened or cancelled altogether or you miss the cut-off for check-in.

 Check-in time is a designated period before a flight's departure during which passengers must report to the airline for boarding pass issuance and luggage acceptance.
 For international flights, check-in typically starts 2-3 hours prior and closes 60 minutes before the scheduled departure time.
 For domestic flights, check-in usually begins 1-2 hours beforehand and often closes 30-45 minutes prior to departure.